 When you’re looking for ways to protect your home from inland flooding, there are many ways you can prepare.

 Flood Insurance – Your first step to prepare yourself for inland flooding is to purchase flood insurance.
 Your homeowner’s insurance won’t cover damage caused by a flood, which means that even just a few inches of water seeping into your home could result in serious costs.

 Protect Utilities – Homeowners should also elevate appliances when possible.
 Anything resting on the lowest level of your home is susceptible to flood damage.
-Your utilities, HVAC unit, and other equipment can be brought to higher levels or built up on platforms to protect them if flooding does occur.
+Your utilities, HVAC unit, and other equipment can be brought to higher levels or built on platforms to protect them if flooding does occur.

 Direct Water Flow – A simple way to protect your home against flooding is by directing water flow from your foundation.
 You can do this by extending downspouts away from your home and sloping the ground near your home away from the foundation so the water easily runs off.

 Another—and highly effective—means of protecting your home from inland elevating your home.
 The best way to prevent your home from flooding is to make sure no water is going to enter your home in the first place.
 Having your home lifted is a sure-fire way to make sure everything down to the foundation of your home will remain dry, even if waters rise feet above the ground.

 When you choose to lift your home, you work with a lifting contractor who specializes in raising the foundation of your home anywhere from a few inches to many feet.
 Your contractors will lift your home, typically using hydraulic jacks, then add new support under your foundation.
 This enables your home and your belongings to stay totally dry, even if flooding comes unexpectedly, quickly, and rises to high levels—as flash flooding often does.